-Here is another wool dress with my much loved triple darted sleeve, using a woven wool suiting fabric from ebay and with a design that is very much something that my grandmother would have made and worn “back in the day”.
+I used a beautiful quality stretch woven wool suiting fabric (eBay find) and used a design that is very much something that my grandmother would have made and worn “back in the day”.

 The wide v neckline is stabilised to help prevent the bias from stretching out and then further supported with an interfaced deep neck facing.
 My favourite and best technique to stablise seams without stretching them out further with handling is to use the tutorial by Paco Peralta here on making your own fusible bias stay tape.
 If I know the tape is going to be used on a straight section like this front neckline, I don’t cut the interfacing on the bias and then pull on the tape firmly as I am pressing it along the seamline to help draw in the neckline very slightly.
 It really helps to also use top quality interfacing, I always bite the bullet and pay the freight to get my interfacing from Fashion Sewing Supply, it really is worth the extra expense.
 I usually use either Pro-Weft Supreme Medium or Pro-Weft Supreme Light.
 I think for this stay tape I used straight-grain cut Supreme Medium with the line of staystitching down the centre as per the Paco Peralta tutorial.